-- i.
-The programs/projects will be within the areas recommended/listed in the schedule VII of the Act and mentioned in the Policy. - ii.
-The programs/projects will be implemented within the country and preferably in areas where the Bank has its presence. - iii.
-Programs/Projects should not be exclusively for the benefit of employees of the company or their family members or those that are conducted/undertaken exclusively in pursuance of the normal course of business. - iv.
-The programs/projects should exclude activities that are to be supported on sponsorship basis for deriving marketing benefits for its products or services. - v.The programs/projects should exclude activities carried out for fulfillment of any statutory obligations under any law in force in India.
+i.
+The programs/projects are within the areas recommended/listed in Schedule VII of the Act and mentioned in the Policy.

+ii.
+The programs/projects are implemented within the country and preferably in areas where the Bank has its presence.

+iii.
+Programs/Projects are not exclusively for the benefit of employees of the company or their family members or those that are conducted/undertaken exclusively in pursuance of the normal course of business.

+iv.
+The programs/projects exclude activities that are supported on a sponsorship basis for deriving marketing benefits for its products or services.

+v.
+The programs/projects exclude activities carried out for fulfillment of any statutory obligations under any law in force in India.